RatherRude/Elite-Dangerous-AI-Integration/docs/plugins/Development.md

 **The `deps` sub-folder should be included when you distribute your plugin.**

 ## Plugin Lifecycle
 Below is a list of plugin functions and when they are called.
+Initialization is best done either in the cosntructor for stuff that should persist between chat sessions, and in the `on_plugin_helper_ready()` function for other stuff.
+Remember to clean up references etc. in `on_chat_stop()`.

 | Function                                                                                                                                                                                   | Execution time                                                                                                                           |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|